Lionfish: Native range and habitat

 Lionfish are native to the Indian Ocean and western Pacific Ocean.
 They can be found around the seaward edge of shallow coral reefs, lagoons, rocky substrates, and on mesophotic reefs, and can live in areas of varying salinity, temperature, and depth.
 They are also frequently found in turbid inshore areas and harbors, and have a generally hostile attitude and are territorial toward other reef fish.
-They are commonly found from shallow waters down to past 100 m depth, and have in several locations been recorded to 300 m depth.
+They are commonly found from shallow waters down to past 100 m depth, and have in several locations been recorded to depth.
 Many universities in the Indo-Pacific have documented reports of Pterois aggression toward divers and researchers.
-P. volitans and P. miles are native to subtropical and tropical regions from southern Japan and southern Korea to the east coast of Australia, Indonesia, Micronesia, French Polynesia, and the South Pacific Ocean.
+P. volitans and P. miles are native to subtropical and tropical regions from southern Japan and southern Korea to the east coast of Australia, Indonesia, Micronesia, French Polynesia, the South Pacific Ocean and the western coast of Syria (Latakia).
 P. miles is also found in the Indian Ocean, from Sumatra to Sri Lanka and the Red Sea.